AtGCN: A Graph Convolutional Network For Ataxic Gait Detection: Related Work

 The literature is composed of several strategies for an objective assessment of ataxia, such as using ML algorithms to assess the speech recording of patients~\citep{kashyap20} or Magnetic Resonance Imaging (MRI) scans~\citep{Yang14}.
 The detection of ataxic gait using ML algorithms is recent and largely relies on the use of wearable sensors, such as Inertial Measurement Units (IMU), to capture gait-related features and ML algorithms, such as random forests~\citep{phan19}, and multi-layer perceptron (MLP)~\citep{lemoyne16} for classification.
 The use of depth-sensing cameras allows the capture of skeletal sequences representing the position of key body landmarks, such as hip, knee, shoulder and others, over time.
 It facilitates the extraction of features, such as trunk and head movements relative to the reference point in the pelvis and sway in the anteroposterior direction, to classify gait as either healthy or ataxic~\citep{Honda20}.

 Due to privacy concerns, systems operating on 2D video camera recordings are fairly limited for ataxia detection.
 Some have circumvented this issue by simulating the ataxic gait using healthy individuals.
 In~\citep{ortells18}, a dataset is created containing video recordings of 10 healthy individuals simulating ataxic gait.
 Silhouettes extracted from those video recordings are used to estimate biomechanical features such as stance phase, swing phase and step length, among others, to detect ataxic gait.
 Compact gait representations, such as gait energy image (GEI), which is generated by aggregating silhouettes belonging to a gait cycle, are used as inputs to convolutional neural networks (CNN) to detect ataxic gait in~\citep{Verlekar18}.
+While in~\cite{dataset_v2}, a sequence of key points is used to train a long short-term memory network to detect ataxic gait.
 While they report very good results, the capability of the participants to simulate complex gait patterns is often questioned.
 The only public video-based dataset containing patients suffering from ataxia is presented in~\citep{Rahman23} contains only 149 video sequences.
 While the dataset is reliable, the small number of sequences prevents the use of DL models for classification.
 The work in~\citep{Rahman23} estimates biomechanical features such as step length, step width, stance phase, swing phase, speed and stability and classifies them using random forest to achieve an average accuracy of about 83\%.
 Thus, this paper explores special spatiotemporal graph convolutions and proposes a model called AtGCN that detects ataxic gait and estimates its severity.
 It also explores techniques such as truncation and fine-tuning to enable the proposed AtGCN model to be trained on such small datasets.